 This age distribution is not uniform throughout all the cities, villages, and townships of Berrien County however.
 Map 3 shows the median age in each Census Tract of the SWMPC planning area.
 Berrien County still has a high level of age diversity among its communities.
 Berrien County will continue to require a variety of transportation solutions to truly service the entire TwinCATS and southwest Michigan regions.

-Map 3: Median Age of Residents, by Census Tract, Berrien County, 2010 household size over time in Berrien County, along with economically similar counties, and the United States as a whole.
+Map 3: Median Age of Residents, by Census Tract, Berrien County, 2010

 HOUSEHOLDS AND HOUSING TRENDS